MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 First, install the PowerShell cmdlets.
 For more information, see the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).

 Powershell scripts help you upload and manage devices in bulk.
 Microsoft provides scripts to upload, edit, and delete devices.
 The scripts internally use the PowerShell cmdlets.
 Scripts use CSV files as an input.
-[LINK NOT PUBLIC?]

 > [!NOTE]
 > To run scripts, you must have the TenantPlacesManagement role assigned.